Dustar233/Dustar233/README.md

 # Hi 👋, I'm Dust

-### A college student from Dalian Martime University.

 - 🔭 I'm currently working on **some courses from MIT and trying getting better on some Go work**

 - 🌱 I'm currently learning **DB and backend developing**